Guide

 How are self assessment tax returns changing?

-By the time self assessment goes digital in April 2024 you will need to have MTD-compatible software in place to keep digital records and submit returns to HMRC.
+By the time self assessment goes digital in April 2026 you will need to have MTD-compatible software in place.
 Adopting cloud-based accounting software like Xero before the change can help the transition go smoothly.

 Who gets a P60?